cirosantilli/cirosantilli.github.io/current.md

 I intend to pursue those projects either by:

-- joining a company which does [something that interest me](/interests)
+- joining a company which does [something that interests me](/interests)
 - creating my own company if none is up to it

 If you do something that interests me, I will relocate anywhere (double Brazillian and Italian citizenship) and work for any wage that allows me to survive.
 I am currently Paris based.